David Spade Net Worth: $70 Million (approx.)

 David was a cast member on Saturday Night Live in the 1990s, and he later began an acting career in both film and television.

-David Spade net worth is around $70 million dollars in 2022.
+David Spade net worth is around $70 million dollars.
 David Spade has made this wealth through his movies, television roles and an impressive real estate portfolio.

 David Spade Salary:

 David Spade’s Salary is $150k Per Episode.
 For the many seasons of “Just Shoot Me!”
 David received $150,000 per episode.
 Before fifth season David salary was jumped to $300,000 per episode.
 This worked out to $6.6 million per season.
 In total David Spade recieved around $30 million in base salary before royalties from this series.

 At the peak of his time on “Rules of Engagement”, David Spade made $150,000 per episode.
 This worked out to around $3.6 million per season.

 |Rеаl Nаmе:||Dаvіd Wауnе Ѕраdе|

 |Іѕ Dаvіd Ѕраdе Gау?:||Nо|